apeskinian/p5_treasures_untold/README.md

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
+Thank you Tim.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
 - I would like to thank my daughter Niamh, my sisters Laura & Natalie and my whole family for believing in me, and supporting me while making this transition into software development.